NaniJoshi/k8s-interview-questions/k8s.md

 ## What is Kubernetes?
 * kubenetes is a container orchestration tool.
+* It is desined and developed by Google in 2000 and later in 2014 donated to Cloud Native Computing Foundation(CNCF).
 * used to manage containers.

 ## What is the difference between kubernetes and docker?